What is the Difference Between CBD Oil and Hemp Oil?

 CBD Oil Vs. Hemp Oil: What Are The Different Benefits?

-CBD oil and hemp oil are unique products that benefit our health but do so in different ways.
-Traditionally, they come from different parts of the cannabis plant and therefore have different uses and benefits.
+CBD oil and hemp oil are unique wellness products that benefit our health in many different ways.
+Traditionally, they come from separate parts of the cannabis plant, so the benefits and uses differ depending on what products you choose.

 It's easy to confuse CBD oil and hemp oil because more recently, with the CBD craze, CBD companies have used the term hemp oil to market their CBD products.
-This definitely can complicate the space when it comes to the difference between CBD oil and hemp oil.
+This can certainly complicate the entire hemp space when it comes to the difference between CBD oil and hemp oil.

 Benefits of CBD Oil